Baconcat1912/2bored2wait-updated/README.md

 # 2Bored2Wait is not updated to 1.19.
 There are no plans to update.
 This repository is kept for posterity, but there will not be any future update here.
 # Other people are free to fork this repo and distribute updated copies according to the [licence](LICENSE) (GPL-3.0).
+# In this fork, I am currently working on updating to newer versions of Minecraft.

 </div>